Click here to sign up for a new platform that helps law firms use subscription billing.

 Get Connected with SixFifty, a business and employment legal document automation tool.

-Visit Law Subscribed to subscribe to the Substack newsletter to get notified about every episode, listen from your web browser, and for additional content.
+Visit Law Subscribed to subscribe to the weekly newsletter to listen from your web browser.

 Check out Mathew Kerbis’ law firm Subscription Attorney LLC.